aws-solutions-library-samples/guidance-for-digital-thread-using-graph-and-generative-ai-on-aws/README.md

 ## Data import

-Newly deployed Amazon Neptune clusters does not contains any data.
-To showcase the interaction between Gen AI Digital Thread and Neptune knowledge graph, please follow the below steps to import the sample data from [src/knowledge-graph/data/](src/knowledge-graph/data) into the graph database.
+Newly deployed Amazon Neptune clusters does not contain any data.
+To showcase the interaction between Amazon Bedrock Gen AI and Neptune knowledge graph based Digital Thread, please follow the below steps to import the sample data from [src/knowledge-graph/data/](src/knowledge-graph/data) into the graph database.

 1. Run below bash script to create s3 bucket and upload [src/knowledge-graph/data/](src/knowledge-graph/data) files into Amazon S3
     ```